 Just up the road is a homey (and less expensive) diner with great views and comfort food, Louis' Restaurant, just above the Cliff House on Point Lobos Avenue.

 The Beach Chalet is worth a stop to see the excellent murals in the lobby, created as part of the Depression Era public works project.
+They even have a brewery there.

 There is a comfortable little cafe, the Java Beach Cafe, at the Great Highway and Judah Street: good salads and sandwiches, breakfast menus also.
+1396 La Playa St.

 Surfers headed for the water